-Every employee that joins Celestica is trained on our Business Conduct Governance.
-100% of our employees have completed BCG Policy training, and we conduct annual re-certifications.
+Every employee that joins Celestica is trained on our BCG Policy as part of their onboarding, and existing employees certify to the BCG Policy annually.
+100% of our employees have completed BCG Policy training and BCG Policy certification.
 RBA training regarding forced and child labour, human trafficking and modern slavery is also made available to employees on Celestica's learning platform.